rodneyelliott/psoc-tools/README.md

 Code by Rodney Elliott, <rodney.elliott@gmail.com>

-The doubly linked list library is based upon code by Richard Heathfield.
+The doubly linked list and circular linked list libraries are based upon code by Richard Heathfield.
 This code was contained on the CD that accompanied the book [C Unleashed][book], and was released under the GPL.

 [book]: http://www.amazon.com/C-Unleashed-Richard-Heathfield/dp/0672318962